What's in the 'End of life care' section?

 Care at home

-- District nurses (also called community nurses) give general nursing care, medicines and pain relief.
-They work closely with GPs, social services, and other services to arrange care.
+• District nurses (also called community nurses) may provide a lot of your palliative care, including nursing care and emotional support.
+They will work closely with GPs, social services, and other services to arrange your care.

-- Specialist nurses (palliative care nurses, hospice nurses or Macmillan nurses) help people and their families with everything to do with living with cancer.
-This might include managing pain and other symptoms, giving practical advice and emotional support.
+• Specialist nurses (palliative care nurses, hospice nurses or Macmillan nurses) help people living with cancer and their families.
+This might include managing pain and other symptoms, giving practical advice, and emotional support.
 They work alongside the district nurses and GP.

-- Marie Curie nurses or Hospice at Home nurses give nursing care at the end of life, often at night so your family can rest.
+• Marie Curie nurses or Hospice at Home nurses give nursing and personal care at the end of life.
+This is often at night so your family can rest.

 ‘’Don’t hold back on asking for help or pain relief because it is the night time or you don’t want to bother anyone.
 It is important to call and get the medicines before the pain gets worse.’’

-Care workers can help you with everyday care and support, such as washing, dressing, eating and drinking, as well as help with shopping and housework.
+Care workers can help you with everyday care and support, such as washing, dressing and eating.
 You can have long-term help or short periods of care, for example, to give your family a rest.

-Your GP, district nurse or community palliative care team, can help arrange care workers at home.
+Ask your GP, district nurse, or community palliative care team, to help arrange care workers at home.
 The hospice or hospital can also help with this if they are involved in your care.
+It can take some time to organise care workers.
+You might need to contact different teams and agencies to get things organised.

 “About two weeks before Mum died, we qualified for carers who came in four times a day to wash her, change her sheets, help her with the commode and so on.”